abinit/abinit/doc/tutorial/compilation.md

 !!! tip

     Using the debugger in sequential is really simple.
     First of all, make sure the code has been compiled with the `-g` option to generate source-level debug information.
     To use the GNU debugger `gdb`, perform the following operations:

       1. Load the executable in the GNU debugger using the syntax:

           gdb path_to_abinit_executable

       2. Run the code with the gdb *run* command and redirect the standard input with:

           (gdb) run t01.in

     Wait for the error e.g. SIGSEGV, then print the **backtrace** with:

         (gdb) bt

-  Avoid debugging code compiled with `-O3` or `-Ofast` as the backtrace may not be reliable.
+    PS: avoid debugging code compiled with `-O3` or `-Ofast` as the backtrace may not be reliable.

 <!--
 How to use LLDB